-Registration is from 2:00 p.m.-4:30 p.m. on Sunday, June 14th.
-Registration is at Lucio Hall on Retama Dr., just behind the Javelina Dining Hall.
+Registration is from 2:00 p.m.-4:30 p.m. on Sunday, June 21st.
+Registration is at Newman Hall at 1428 Seale Ave, at the corner of Corral Ave.
 Leave everything in the car except for the paperwork you’ve received from TAMUK and your checkbook.
 We are not set up to take credit/debit cards on site.
-Any credit card payments must be made through the secure website linked to the band camp webpage, no later than June 14th.
+Any credit card payments must be made through Marketplace, the secure website linked to the band camp webpage, no later than June 14th.

 At registration, be sure to pick up: